msashank910/PeekLinuxDebugger/README.md

 #### Note: Debugee Program must be compiled with the following flags:

-    -g -gdwarf04
+    -g -gdwarf04 --fno-omit-frame-pointer -O0

-- You may also want to disable optimizations (-O0) for a smoother experience.
+- You may opt to exclude disable optimizations (-O0), but some functionality may have unexpected behavior

 While in the [__p|d__] command-line interface, you can interact with the child process via breakpoints, memory manipulation, and register manipulation.